nasa/instructions/docs/about_section_instructions.md

 These instructions are not for any other internal GitHub or GitLab instance.

-### Instructions for Open Sourcing Code are on <a href="https://code.nasa.gov/#/guide">https://code.nasa.gov/#/guide</a>
+More general instructions for Open Sourcing Code are on <a href="https://code.nasa.gov/#/guide">https://code.nasa.gov/#/guide</a>

-### General Instructions for Github.com/nasa are on <a href="https://github.com/nasa/nasa.github.io/blob/master/docs/INSTRUCTIONS.md">https://github.com/nasa/nasa.github.io/blob/master/docs/INSTRUCTIONS.md</a>
+More general Instructions for Github.com/nasa are on <a href="https://github.com/nasa/nasa.github.io/blob/master/docs/INSTRUCTIONS.md">https://github.com/nasa/nasa.github.io/blob/master/docs/INSTRUCTIONS.md</a>
 **/

 ## Information that Can Only Populated By Admins